 - other environmental factors.

-You can help your child maintain a healthy weight by looking at how these factors shape your family’s lifestyle.
+You can help your child maintain a healthy weight by looking at these factors in your family’s lifestyle.

 Tap water and milk are the healthiest drinks for children.